Hiroki111/booking-admin-ui/README.md

 ## TODO
-- On server side, make sure that double-booking won't occur

 - On Booking edit dialog, show an error message when a double-booking was occurring

 - Create a view file for timeslots